 Many of us would struggle to keep on top of our essential outgoings, such as mortgage and rent, if we lost an income due to illness or an accident.
 Income protection is a long-term insurance policy that makes sure you get a regular income until you retire or can return to work.
-Find out how does it works, when you need it and what you need to think about when buying it.
+Find out how it works when you need it and what you need to consider when buying it.

 Income protection insurance:

 - provides regular payments that replace part of your income if you’re unable to work due to illness or an accident